t8ema/MLMI-Group-Project/README.md

 <br />

 ## model.py:
-Runs a model on the image and mask data to create a segmentation prediction model
+Trains a model on the image and mask data to create a segmentation prediction model
 <br />
 <br />